-One of the primary concerns raised by community at the Neighbourhood Meeting for the 'original' 6-storey 52-unit development proposal, had to do with parking availability.
-Although, the new proposal involves additional parking (i.e. more than what's required from the By-Law), there is still a demand amongst the community residents to exceed the by-law's parking requirements.
-To reflect this demand in the proposed design, an additional 4 visitor parking spaces outdoors on the ground level have been incorporated into the side wall of the proposed south building right next to the driveway.
-Although the underground parking spaces comply with the requirements of the Zoning By-Law, 3 out of the 4 above ground visitor parking spaces directly touch a building wall and as such do not technically meet the 1.2 m setback requirement.
-This is due to the compact nature of the development.
-That being said, those parking spaces only partially abut the building, and they are intended for smaller vehicles and the spaces will incorporate appropriate bumpers and curb-stops.
+One of the primary concerns raised by the community at the Neighbourhood Meeting for the 'original' 6-storey 52-unit development proposal, had to do with parking availability.
+To reflect this demand in the proposed design, an additional 3 parking spaces have been incorporated outdoors at-grade along the side wall of the proposed south building abutting the driveway.
+Although the underground parking spaces comply with the requirements of the Zoning By-Law, the 3 at-grade outdoor parking spaces directly touch a building wall and as such do not 'technically' meet the 1.2 m setback requirement as described in Section 5.2.19.
+This is due to the compact nature of the development and a unique parking design that was not considered as per the typical general application of the cookie-cutter zoning policy.
+That being said, those parking spaces only partially abut the building, are intended for smaller vehicles and the spaces will incorporate appropriate bumpers and curb-stops.
 This design element will be fully resolved through the Site Plan Control Process where the owner will work with staff to implement design approaches for maximizing safety and usability of the parking spaces.